 The first thing that we will do is take a full test using real past LSAT tests.
 From there we develop a plan to get the score you need.
 I will work with you on the fundamentals needed for each of the three basic parts of the test, arguments, passages and puzzles.
 We also work on test-taking skills, trying different approaches to each section.

 The puzzles are the most difficult section initially, but that means it is also the best opportunity for you to increase your score.
 You will learn how to spot the different types of puzzles, how to develop an effective diagram and with practice, you will drastically improve your performance.
 I consistently see students make their biggest improvement in the puzzles section.

 I scored in the top 3% of test-takers when I took the LSAT.
 I went on to Boston College Law School and have been a practicing trial attorney for six years.
 I work with students of all skill levels, whether you are just starting to prepare for the test or have already taken it and are looking for ways to increase your score.
 Contact me and lets get started!

-College of the Holy Cross - Bachelors, Political Science
+Undergraduate Degree: College of the Holy Cross - Bachelors, Political Science and Government

 SAT Math: 720

 Give the student the tools they need to reach the score they need.